-Please join the Albumism team in celebrating Aaliyah’s musical legacy and share your personal memories of her with us in the comments below!
+Please join the Albumism team in celebrating Aaliyah’s musical legacy and revisit audio & video highlights from his/her career below!

 Born: January 16, 1979

 Biography: A star in the R&B world before she was even out of her teens, Aaliyah's promising career was tragically cut short by her death in a plane crash at age 22.
 Even with only three albums under her belt, she'd already earned a place as a talented trendsetter among the R&B elite.
 Following a successful transition to a more mature image, Aaliyah played a major role in popularizing the stuttering, futuristic production style that consumed hip-hop and urban soul in the late '90s.
 Her work with Timbaland, especially, was some of the most forward-looking R&B of its time, even while the competing neo-soul movement was gaining prominence.
 Aaliyah's death came on the heels of her third and most accomplished album, making it especially unfortunate that she was robbed of a chance to continue her creative development.